jfrelinger/scipy_proceedings_2012/jacob_frelinger/jacob_frelinger.rst

    :figclass: align-center

-   Diagram of how events are recorded in a flow cytometer provided by lanl.gov :label:`flow`
+   Diagram of how events are recorded in a flow cytometer provided by lanl.gov :label:`flow`  In this figure monoclonal antibodies specific to CD4 are used to identify Helper T cells.
+When the labeled cells pass by the laser and detector the laser causes the monoclonal antibodies flouresce.
+   This flourescent emission is then recorded, and can be used to identify which cells are Helper T cells.

 Analysis of FCM data has traditionally relied on expert interpretation of scatter plots known as dot plots that show the scattered light or fluorescence intensity for each cell depicted as a point.
 Expert operators examine these two dimensional dot plots in sequence and manually define boundaries around cell subsets of interest in each projection.
 The regions demarcated by these boundaries are known as gates, and the cell subsets of interest may require multiple levels of gates to identify.
-Much work is needed train expert operators to standardize gate placement and minimize variance.
-Maecker et al [Maecker2005]_ found a significant source of variability in a multi-center study was due to variability in gating.
+Much work is needed to train expert operators to standardize the placement of gates and minimize the variance between operators.
+Maecker et al. [Maecker2005]_ found a significant source of variability in a multi-center study was due to variability in where operators placed gates.
 New technologies have the potential to greatly increase the number of simultaneous markers that can be resolved with FCM.
 Inductively coupled plasma mass spectrometry [Ornatsky2006]_ replaces the fluorescent dyes with stable heavy metal isotopes and fluorescent detection with mass spectrometry.
 This eliminates the spectral overlap (spillover) from fluorescent dyes allowing a significantly increased number of markers to be resolved simultaneously.
+A recent study [Newell2012]_ using mass spectrometry based cytometry produced data sets with over 40 markers.

 With the increasing number of markers that can be resolved simultaneously, there has been an increasing interest in automated methods of cell subset identification.
-While there is need for such tools, with the exception of the R BioConductor package, few open source packages exist for doing both traditional analysis and automated analysis.
+While there is need for such tools, with the exception of the R BioConductor [BioConductor]_ package, few open source packages exist for doing both traditional analysis and automated analysis.
 The majority of open source packages simply extract flow events into tabular/csv formats, losing all metadata and providing no additional tools for analysis.  `fcm` attempts to resolve this by providing methods for working with flow data in both gating-based and model-based methods.

 .. write project goals

 The goals in writing `fcm`  [fcm]_ are to provide a general-purpose python library for working with flow cytometry data.
-Targeted uses include interactive data exploration with [ipython]_, building pipelines for batch data analysis, and development of GUI and web based applications.
+Targeted uses include interactive data exploration with ipython [ipython]_, building pipelines for batch data analysis, and development of GUI and web based applications.
 In this paper we will explore the basics of working with flow cytometry data using `fcm` and how to use fcm to perform analysis using both gating and model based methods.

 Loading, compensating and transforming data
 -------------------------------------------